mayanksinghchauhan968-commits/Smart-Robotic-Vehicle-With-Distance-Sensing-/README.md

 - **Obstacle avoidance (in code, not yet active)** — logic written to auto-reverse and turn toward the clearer side when an obstacle is detected within 12cm
 - **Voice control (in code, not yet active)** — accepts symbolic voice-to-text commands (`^` `-` `<` `>` `*`)

-> Distance sensing and voice control are implemented in code and wired in hardware, but not fully reliable yet — kept in for future debugging/upgrades.
-Currently the car runs in Bluetooth-only control mode.

 ## Hardware Used